 Simple English definitions for legal terms

-Read a random definition: wash
+Read a random definition: sentencing phase

 A direct-participation program is a way for people to invest their money in a project or business.
 Instead of buying stocks on a stock exchange, investors buy securities directly from the program.
 This type of investment can have tax benefits for the investors.